Organize digital assets at scale with taxonomies in Kontent.ai

 Content is more than just copy.
 Grabbing attention, educating a buyer, evoking a feeling: carefully selected assets help make digital experiences meaningful.
-To choose the right digital asset for your content, you need an organized library that’s easy to work with.
-So what can you do when this starts to feel overwhelming?
+To choose the right asset for your content, you need a well-organized library.
+But as teams grow and content demands scale, keeping things orderly can quickly become overwhelming.

-Keeping your library useful can be a challenge, especially when there’s more of everything to manage these days: users, content, and assets.
-To scale your content workflow, it’s important to have advanced asset management that can accommodate:
+Keeping your the asset library in your CMS organized and useful can be a challenge, especially when there is more of everything to manage these days: users, content, and assets.
+To scale your content workflow, it’s important to have digital asset management (DAM) capabilities that can accommodate:

 • More diverse and complex content operations